 - 1. Finish weld all splice joints per the welding details shown in Figure 12-9. - 2.
 Grind the welded area flat on both surfaces of the guide angle to allow the wheelblock shoe and guide roller enough clearance for vertical carriage travel. - 3.
-Grind all surface welds on the column flat and smooth where the wheelblock travels. - 4.
-Remove any weld splatter from the inside of the guide angle surface. - 5.
-Remove any weld splatter from the inside of the column surfaces. - 6.
+Grind the surface of the column where the wheel block travels flat and smooth. - 4.
+Clean and clear any weld splatter from the inside of the guide angle surface. - 5.
+Clean and clear any weld splatter from the inside of the column surfaces. - 6.
 Clean and paint all welded areas.